mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 The main takeaway wasn't simply that "GARCH works."
 The more interesting result was that **breach frequency and breach timing tell different stories**: 88% of stocks pass the Kupiec test at the 95% level, but only 62% pass the stricter conditional-coverage test.

-I also caught and fixed an implementation issue in my original walk-forward procedure, where the VaR forecast was unintentionally staying frozen between refits.
+I also used a **daily-refit walk-forward procedure** to make sure each VaR forecast only reflects information available up to that point in time, and formally backtested the results with the Kupiec and Christoffersen tests rather than just reporting breach counts.

 ---